Q: How long should I wait to follow up with a potential employer after a job interview?

 - If no timeline or sense of next steps is given upon exiting the interview, allow at least 4-5 business days (a week) before following up, as it’s likely that they are interviewing additional candidates and haven’t yet made a decision.
 Over-eagerness bordering on impatience will not do anything positive for your chances.

 - Normally, if a candidate is being strongly considered, or in the final steps before making an offer, it’s likely that the hiring manager will provide you with some expectation of next steps and when you can expect to hear from them.
 However, it doesn’t always work that way.
 If no timeline is given, but you’re left with a distinct impression that they want to move forward, or extend an offer, again, allow roughly 4-5 business days before following up.

-- Remember that HR manager and recruiters don’t always have answers, as they’re subject to the approval of upper-level decision-makers.
+- Remember that HR managers and recruiters don’t always have answers, as they’re subject to the approval of upper-level decision-makers.
 Particularly if you are aggressively approaching your job search, or actively interviewing, give yourself a timeline of when you will pull the figurative cord on the opportunity in the interest of not missing out on other potential interviews or offers.
 Positive feedback is never definite – anything can happen between the time you walk out the door and the offer letter.

 In each case, the point of a follow up is twofold: it’s an opportunity for you to reaffirm your interest in the role and why you feel you’re a strong fit, and also to maintain a presence on their radar as they’re moving through the hiring process.
 Try this:

 Thank you again for your time on Tuesday.
 I want to reaffirm my enthusiasm in being considered for the role, and confidence in my ability to bring a lot of value to the team.
 I look forward to next steps – is there any additional information I can provide on my end to help move the process forward?